 We're constantly developing new medicines that patients need – adding to our medicines range with generic and branded therapies.
-A whole range of people work together to bring a new medicine to market: it's a real collaborative approach, not just in the UK but with our colleagues from around the world.

 It takes between eight and 10 years to launch a generic medicine.
 The early years are spent investigating patents and working on the formulation.
 As the timeline counts down, the activities focus around gaining the licence, designing the packaging and working with our supply chain to ensure the medicine becomes available for patients as soon as the patent protection has expired.